tommyippoz/Peter-UNIFI/README.md

 Now the venv is ready to be used

 ## Datasets
-Datasets are available at this link, it is a ZIP protected with password Password is required as datasets are not owned by us: we cannot redistribute Make sure to unzip datasets in the same folder as the mani.py file, or update the CSV_FOLDER variable in the script to match where datasets are.
+Datasets are available at this <a href="https://drive.google.com/file/d/1vOU5rYcGPEWhNFp-S5EIWd-KzGG04Y2V/view?usp=sharing">link<\a>, it is a ZIP protected with password
+Password is required as datasets are not owned by us: we cannot redistribute Make sure to unzip datasets in the same folder as the mani.py file, or update the CSV_FOLDER variable in the script to match where datasets are.